extremenetworks/E2X/docs/Development.md

 are copied over.
 The copied configuration is then used to create an XOS script file (text configuration file) as output.

+## Single Line Commands

+The EOS layer 2 configuration commands comprise a single line.
+Each such configuration line is interpreted without regard for the context.
+The configuration state of the switch is taken into account, e.g. a VLAN needs to be created first before it can be named.

+### Non-Configuration Commands

+Switch commands that do not change the configuration (e.g. `dir`) do not readily fit into the idea of translating a configuration.

+## Router Configuration Mode Commands

+The IOS like router configuration mode of EOS switches uses different configuration sub-modes, and IOS like configuration commands are valid in some sub-modes only.
+Therefore the configuration parser of E2X needs to keep additional state to correctly interpret configuration commands (e.g. `ip address ...` pertains to the previous `interface vlan ...`).

+If possible, router mode commands are translated even outside of the correct context resp. configuration mode, but this should result in a warning.

 ## CLI

 E2X uses a command line interface.
 The implementation is contained in the